unioslo/harborapi/docs/recipes/repos/conc-repo.md

     If you wish to handle the exceptions yourself, set `return_exceptions` to `False`.

     The default kwarg `return_exceptions=False`is passed to `get_repositories()` in the examples, which means exceptions are not returned in the list of results.
 If `return_exceptions` is `True`, these exceptions should be filtered out and handled as you see fit.
-If `exc_ok` is `False`, these exceptions will be raised automatically.
-And as such, it should always be set to `False` if you wish to handle exceptions yourself.
+If `exc_ok=False`, these exceptions will be raised automatically.
+And as such, `exc_ok` should always be set to `False` if you wish to handle exceptions yourself with `return_exceptions=True`.